 Why Compliance is Important

-You’re probably not going to have the in-house IT capabilities to meet the NIST and CMMC requirements.
-This is why it’s so important to work with a fully compliant MSP like VersaTrust.
+This is why it’s so important to work with a fully compliant IT services provider like VersaTrust.
 As your security partner, the MSP you work with has access to your documents, sensitive data, and CUI.
 Compliance, in this case, isn’t just about meeting specific government needs for projects.
-It’s also about working with a security partner who ensures your data stays safe and away from the eyes of cybercriminals.
+It’s also about working with a partner who has the qualifications, knowledge, and care to ensure data is secure and you remain compliant.

 The CMMC is not the same as NIST